 2. Have an IUD (intrauterine device) inserted:

-An IUD is a small, T-shaped device that is inserted through your vagina into your uterus (where it sits for the next number of years and functions as a birth control).
-They are over 99% effective at preventing pregnancy and a boon in disguise for those who prioritise family planning.
+An IUD is a small, T-shaped device that is inserted through your vagina into your uterus (where it sits for the next number of years and functions as birth control).
+They are over 99% effective at preventing pregnancy and a boon in disguise for those who prioritize family planning.
+(2)

 3. Try other hormonal birth control options:

 If you want to avoid pregnancy without using a condom, other hormonal options include a vaginal ring, Depo-Provera injections, and contraceptive patches.
 They are available via a prescription from your doctor and act as effective birth control methods.
 (3)

 4. Opt for a spermicide: